top of page

 Salt & pepper

-Just before it's ready, add in half of the chopped fresh basil and stir to distribute through the beans.
+6. Just before it's ready, add in half of the chopped fresh basil and stir to distribute.
 Taste and season with more salt and pepper as required.

-Use as a topping on toast, jacket potato or enjoy alone, but as you serve top the beans with some shaved parmesan and the rest of the chopped basil.
+7. Use as a topping on toast, jacket potato or enjoy alone, but as you serve top them with some shaved parmesan and the rest of the chopped basil.
 I find a drizzle of good quality olive oil and an extra pinch of black pepper also make great additions!

 Comments